MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 - Go to **Settings** > **Upcoming features**.
 Set the toggle to **Off** for **Copilot comment-generated formulas**.

 > [!NOTE]
-> You won't be able to disable **Copilot comment generated formulas** feature when it's generally available.
+> You won't be able to disable **Copilot comment generated formulas** when it's generally available.

 ## Responsible AI